TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Implementation Details

-\paragraph{Refusal Detection via Keyword Matching.} Following \citet{zou2023universaltransferableadversarialattacks}, we adopt a keyword-matching in our preliminary experiments to detect model refusals.
-Concretely, the victim response is scanned for the presence of any phrase from a curated refusal lexicon; if a match is found, the response is treated as a refusal.
-The keyword set is shown in Figure~\ref{box:refusal_keywords}.
+\paragraph{Refusal Detection via Keyword Matching.} Following \citet{zou2023universaltransferableadversarialattacks}, we adopt a keyword-matching approach in our preliminary experiments to detect model refusals.
+Concretely, the victim response is scanned for the presence of any phrase from a curated refusal lexicon (\cf Figure~\ref{box:refusal_keywords}); if a match is found, the response is treated as a refusal.

-\paragraph{Refusal Detection through LLM} We leverage the victim LLM itself to determine whether a given response constitutes a refusal to answer.
-Specifically, we embed the model’s own output within a prompt (\cf Figure~\ref{box:refusal_prompt}), which instructs the same LLM to classify its response as either a refusal ("Yes") or not ("No").
+\paragraph{Refusal Detection through LLM} We leverage the victim model itself to determine whether a given response constitutes a refusal to answer during training.
+Specifically, we embed the model’s own response within a prompt (\cf Figure~\ref{box:refusal_prompt}), which instructs the victim model to classify its response as either a refusal ("Yes") or not ("No").